Syn-McJ/TFClassify-Unity/README.md

 - Install TensorFlow plugin.
 - Open Classify or Detect scene in Assets folder.
 - In `Edit -> Player Settings -> Other settings` add `ENABLE_TENSORFLOW` to the `Scripting Define Symbols` for the target platform.
-- In `Other settings` also set `Scripting runtime version` to `Experimental (.NET 4.6 Equivalent)`.
+- In `Other settings` also set `Scripting runtime version` to `.NET 4.6 Equivalent`.
 - Build and run.

 More info can be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-TensorFlow-Sharp-in-Unity.md).

 ***To use your own model:***

 - Make sure your model trained with TensorFlow 1.4 if you use 0.3 version of the Unity plugin that I linked above.
-You can also try 0.4 version that use TensorFlow 1.7.1, although some people have attempted and seems like it doesn't work, see issues.
+You can also try 0.4 version that use TensorFlow 1.7.1.
 - Change extension of your model from .pb to .bytes.
 - Put your model and labels in Resources.
 - Set Model file and Labels file to your model and labels in main camera object of the scene you chose.